From Employed Tradie to Booked-Solid Business Owner: Newton's Story

 "I knew I was worth more than I was earning.
 But when I thought about going out on my own, the thing that scared me wasn't the plumbing — it was the marketing.
 I'd always had jobs come through the company.
 I had no idea how to make the phone ring myself."

-When Newton registered his ABN and launched his business, he had no website, no Google Business Profile, no social media presence, and no online reviews.
+When Newton registered his ABN and launched, he had no website, no Google Business Profile, no social media presence, and no online reviews.
 His only marketing was word of mouth from contacts he'd built over seven years.
 For the first six weeks, that generated a trickle of work — enough to survive, not enough to build a business on.

 "I was spending hours every week on HiPages and Gumtree, quoting on jobs I wasn't winning, against other tradies I was undercutting myself to beat.
 I was working hard and going backwards."